A day looking for Butterflies.

 Day one with Bent Halfdan Pedersen from Denmark.

-We then went back up to the car and took the old road down through Guejar-sierra, on the way we stopped at an open area n the pine woods and found Dusky Heath (Ninfa de Esper / Coenonympha dorus), Lesser Spotted Fritillary (Melitaea trivia), Scarce Swallowtail (Chupaleches / Iphiclides podalirius feisthameli), False Ilex Hairstreak (Querquera / Satyrium esculi), Red-underwing Skipper (Spialia sertorius) and Tree Grayling (Neohipparchia statilinus) before dropping back in to the city for the end of day one.
+We then went back up to the car and took the old road down through Guejar-sierra, on the way we stopped at an open area in the pine woods and found Dusky Heath (Coenonympha dorus), Lesser Spotted Fritillary (Melitaea trivia), Iberian Scarce Swallowtail (Iphiclides feisthameli), False Ilex Hairstreak (Satyrium esculi), Red-underwing Skipper (Spialia sertorius) and Tree Grayling (Neohipparchia statilinus) before dropping back in to the city for the end of day one.